 Oracle is clearly a determinist.
 It is not completely clear what kind of determinism she represents.
-I would argue that she is a compatibilist (soft-determinsist).
+I would argue that she is a compatibilist (or soft-determinsist).
 First, on many occasions she says that all we can do is to understand the causes of our actions (or reasons that make us do something).
-Furthermore, she claims that some programs (or some "beings") function as they are supposed while some other programs ("beings") do not.
-This hints at some idea of right and wrong and responsibility, which would entail compatibilism (soft determinism).
-By comparison, typical compatibilists contrast freedom of will with compulsion (rather than causation).
-The claim about programs no working properly raghly corresponds to the idea that some of us act in a compulsive way.
+To paraphrase what she says to Neo, "you did not come here to make a choice, you have already made a choice.
+Yoy are here to understand why you make this choice".
+(This is a bit unclear.
+Perhaps she should say that programming and set up have aready determined the choice and all we can do is to understand what this choice is.)
+Furthermore, she claims that some programs (or some "beings") function as they are supposed to function while some other programs ("beings") do not.
+This hints at some idea of right and wrong and responsibility.
+In turn, it would entail compatibilism (soft determinism).
+By comparison, typical compatibilists contrast freedom of will with compulsion and/or obsession (rather than causation).
+The claim about programs no working properly raghly corresponds to the idea that some of us act in a compulsive and/or obsessive ways.

 Oracle's position seems quite different from what Merovingian says and does.
 They both acknowledge that we can understand the causes that make us do things.
-But only Oracle introduces the idea that some programs act properly (as they are supposed to do) while others not so much.
+But only Oracle introduces the idea that some programs acting "properly" (i.e., as they are supposed to do) while others not so much.
 To be completely sure where Oracle stand, we would have to know a bit more what she thinks about moral responsibility.

 The Agent Smith is just really pissed off...